a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 4:` Boot from the Kali Linux USB Drive

 - Insert the bootable USB drive into your computer's USB port.
 - Restart your computer and enter the BIOS or UEFI settings.
-The process for accessing BIOS/UEFI varies depending on your computer manufacturer (usually by pressing a key like `Del`, `F2`, `F12`, or `Esc` during boot).
+The process for accessing BIOS/UEFI varies depending on your computer manufacturer.
+Usually, you can do this by pressing a key like `Del`, `F2`, `F12`, or `Esc` during boot.
-- In the BIOS/UEFI settings, change the boot order to prioritize the USB drive (or DVD drive if you're using a DVD) over the internal storage (or just override the boot).
+- In the BIOS/UEFI settings, change the boot order to prioritize the USB drive (or DVD drive if you're using a DVD) over the internal storage, or simply override the boot.
-- Save the changes and exit the BIOS/UEFI settings `F10`.
+- Save the changes and exit the BIOS/UEFI settings using `F10`.

 ### `✅ Step 5:` Start the Kali Linux Installation